-Each unit will have a quiz that will be handed out at the end of the unit.
-There are 4 take home quizzes that are worth 5% each for a total of 40% of the overall course mark.
-The quizzes will need to be completed and handed in prior to starting the next unit.
+There are 4 take home quizzes that are worth 10% each for a total of 40% of the overall course mark.
+They must be completed and handed in by the specified due date.

 Final Exam

 The final exam is cumulative, meaning that it tests your knowledge of the content of the entire course.
 It is a multiple-choice exam with 50 questions worth 60% of your total course mark.
 Your responses must be made on Moodle at the assigned time.